 Go to www.theoptimal.me

-Healthwise Exercise TV is a channel for fitness over 50 that gives you access to a variety of exercise modalities.
-It costs $19.99 per month to join but has programs for functional fitness, circuit training, walking, strength training, yoga as well as for specific conditions like osteoporosis, stress, sleep disorder, painful joints, COPD, and more.
+Healthwise Exercise TV is an online 40 + fitness channel that gives you access to a variety of exercise modalities.
+It costs $19.99 per month to join but has programs for functional fitness, circuit training, walking, strength training, and yoga.
+It has exercise programs that work perfectly for seniors who have specific conditions like osteoporosis, stress, sleep disorder, painful joints, COPD, and more.

-The series has been touted on PBS TV.
-You can also order programs on DVDs.
+The series has been touted as one of the best exercise programs on PBS TV.
+You can also order their programs on DVDs.

 FlexIt is a platform (website and mobile app) that offers live, 1-on-1, virtual personal training sessions with certified trainers from top brands in fitness.
 Users can work out on their own schedule without leaving home.
 Try it out today by clicking here.

 Sometimes I just like to browse through YouTube to find exercise videos that are fun to do.
-If you go to search and look for “exercises for women over 50” you will find a bunch.
+If you go to search and look for “exercises for women over 50” you will find a wide variety.
 I sometimes add the phrase “dance” because I love dance movements.
 It’s kind of a crapshoot, though.
-Some are good and some are a little goofy but it’s a good way to add variety.
+Some are good and some are downright awful but it’s a good way to add variety to your fitness routine.
 It all depends on what you like.

 - Look amazing while you exercise in Athleta’s workout clothing.
 They have something for any way you exercise from hiking to yoga.